 If you don’t want the flowers to be too hard, then add one teaspoon of either gum tragacanth or CMC/Tylose to 500g fondant.
 It will be ideal for simple 2D or 3D flowers that you want to keep their shape but will be cut and eaten with the cake.

-Remember if you add gum tragacanth to fondant it needs to be left for at least 4 hours (preferably overnight) before you can use.
-If you add CMC you can use it straight away.
+Remember, if you add gum tragacanth to the fondant, it needs to be left for at least 4 hours (preferably overnight) before using it.
+If you add CMC, you can use it straight away.

-With the addition of gum to your fondant, flowers will set quite hard, especially if you add the more substantial amount and should set hard enough to make wired flowers.
+With the addition of gum to your fondant, flowers will set quite hard, especially if you add a more substantial amount, and should set hard enough to make wired flowers.

-However, be wary of using fondant with gum added to make flowers if they are being transported to a venue as the vibration of the vehicle may break them.
+However, be wary of using fondant with gum added to make flowers if they are being transported to a venue as the vehicle’s vibration may break them.

 If you feel it is safe to transport the cake, check beforehand that the venue has air conditioning.
 If it has a humid atmosphere, your flowers may break easily, and in extreme cases, flowers have been known to melt.